Claude (Web & Desktop)

 Restart Claude

-Save the file and fully quit Claude Desktop (Cmd+Q on macOS), then open it again.
+Save the file and fully quit Claude Desktop, then open it again.

-If the connection fails or the plug icon remains orange/red:
+If the connection fails or the plug icon remains orange/red when using the Local Config method:

 - Bad: